Iceland: 6-Day Holiday Package Summer Around Iceland by Minibus

 What to expect?

-You'll be picked up from Reykjavík, between 8am and 8.30.
-After pick up, we head right away to Iceland’s most famous route: The Golden Circle.
-The tour begins with your expert guide leading you through the Golden Circle Route.
-This is the most popular attraction in Iceland, and it features three main sights: Þingvellir National Park, Gullfoss waterfall, and Geysir geothermal area.
+Your tour begins with your expert tour guide guiding you to the Golden Circle Route.
+This is the most popular tourist circuit in Iceland, and it features three main attractions: Þingvellir National Park, Gullfoss waterfall, and Geysir geothermal area.

-The Geysir geothermal area: hosts hundreds of colorful hot springs and two geysers hot springs.
-One is dormant and is called “Geysir”, that named all the geysers in the world after its name; the other one is called “Strokkur”, which erupts every 5 minutes up to 40 meters.
+The Geysir geothermal area: it hosts hundreds of colorful hot springs and two geysers hot springs: one is dormant and it's called “Geysir”, that named all the geysers in the world after its name; the other one is called “Strokkur”, which erupts every 5 minutes up to 40 meters.

 Gullfoss Waterfall: the melting water from Iceland´s second biggest glacier, Langjökull, falls into a deep canyon forming the majestic “Golden Falls”.
 On a sunny day, you can see the glacier Langjökull in the distance and enjoy a rainbow in the mist of the waterfall, an Instagram blockbuster waiting to happen!

-Day 2 - South Coast & Katla Ice Cave
+Day 2: Discover South Coast & Katla Ice Cave

 The first, Seljalandsfoss, cascades from the great heights of the interior; its unique feature is the small cavern behind it, allowing you to walk completely around it.

-The next waterfall, Skógarfoss, falls in a broad curtain from the steep highlands and is rumored to have an ancient treasure hidden behind it.
+The next waterfall is called Skógarfoss, which falls in a broad curtain from the steep highlands and is rumored to have an ancient treasure hidden behind it.
 On sunny days, more than one rainbow can often be spotted depending on how close you get to its thunderous spray.

 The final attraction for the day is the beautiful black sand beach Reynisfjara, defined not only for its color but its impressive basalt columns and famous sea stacks.